Business Processes Automation for Distributed Companies

 Regardless of company size, any modern business needs automation.
 Companies like ours, with our specialists in all aspects of software development, as well as the necessary level of expertise, will always be able to choose the most convenient option for a client for a business process automation project.

 • When pursuing business goals, keep technology in mind.
-Of course, since we’re a software development company, we can’t help but mention technology.
-There are already a huge number of ready-made systems on the market, each of which is built on its technology stack.
 Very often, clients come to us when they already have something automated in their business, and they already have some kind of IT system.
-This means that any new IT system must be built into an already existing stack, and this is where additional and often complex integration issues arise when it is necessary to provide two-way data exchange between all systems, as well as manage different access rights for different employees or departments.
+This means that any new IT system must be built into an already existing stack, and is where additional and often complex integration issues arise when it is necessary to provide two-way data exchange between all systems, as well as manage different access rights for different employees or departments.

 Here’s an example of how information flows through various systems in a company’s operations: When a new client is acquired, their information is initially recorded in the CRM system, while their payment information is recorded in the accounting system.
 Subsequently, the payment data is transferred back to the CRM.
 This information is then relayed to the warehouse system to facilitate the shipment of goods.
 Additionally, shipment details are transmitted to both accounting and logistics computer programs.